tamaskenez/somenewlanguage/doc/design-ideas.md

     ;-- x < 0:
         bar(x)
     )

     (-- x > 0:
         foo(x)
     ;
         bar(x)
     )

 let-binding within conditions is simple:

     (-- >x = try_parse('X'), x ≠ ():
         print "so it's an X"
     ;)

 Switch/case:

     case c
     --= 'a': ...
     --= 'b': ...

 the special

     case c
      --= pattern1: expr1
     ;--= pattern2: expr2
     end

 desugards to

     (-- c = pattern1: expr1
     ;-- c = pattern2: expr2
     )

+## Prolog vs monadic vs imperative

+Usual pattern:

+    a = foo(1)
+    if !a return Nothing
+    b = bar(a)
+    if !b return Nothing
+    return baz(b)

+The functional way is to use the monadic bind (see Scott Wlaschin's railroad oriented programming).
+Seems elegant but what really happens is hidden behind the `>>=` operator.
+My opinion here is that implementing the platonic idea of the chain/bail-out pattern with monads is mathematically sound but it's just that lambda-calculus is turing complete so of course you can do anything but it's not necessarily the best way.

+The Prolog way would be much more explicit:

+    (choice-point:
+      a = foo(1), // instead of returning Nothing, foo FAILS on error b = bar(a), // FAILS on error
+      return baz(b)
+    ; // prolog-or (else)
+      return Nothing // can also fail
+    )

+or even
+    (choice-point:
+      return baz(bar(foo(1)))
+    ; // prolog-or (else)
+      return Nothing // can also fail
+    )

+The main point of this fail/error handling (see Zig error handling which is a quite nice framework) is that unlike exception-handling, there are no surprise bail-outs.
+The control flow stays linear, if there's no `goto` written in a line then the next line will be executed, period.
+Probably, we need to indicate before each expression that if this fails than okay, do this and this (again, see Zig errors).

+    (
+      ? baz(bar(foo(1) // `?` before expression allows the expression to fail
+      ; return Nothing // `;` the prolog-or
+    )

+How would it look like with backtracking?

+    (
+      coroutine = enum_urls()
+      ? next_url = coroutine()
+      ? content = try_download(next_url)
+    ;
+      print "can't download"
+    )

+Is this better than streams?

 ## Syntax